 - 90 grams (1/2 cup) brown sugar

-- 50 grams (1/4) caster sugar
+- 50 grams (1/4) caster sugar or granulated sugar

 - 1 teaspoon vanilla extract

-- 1 egg
+- 1 large egg

 - 1 egg yolk

-- 210 grams (1 and 1/2 cups) plain flour
+- 210 grams (1 and 1/2 cups) plain flour or all purpose flour

 - 1/2 teaspoon baking soda

-- 75 grams (1/2 cup) milk chocolate, roughly chopped
+- 75 grams (1/2 cup) chocolate chips

-- 75 grams (1/2 cup) dark chocolate, roughly chopped
+- 75 grams (1/2 cup) white chocolate, roughly chopped

-- 55 grams (1/2 cup) pecans, chopped
+- 55 grams (1/2 cup) pecans, roughly chopped

-- 100 grams (1/2 cup) plain M&M’s
+- 100 grams (1/2 cup) mini M&M’s

-- 30 grams (1/2 cup) pretzels, crushed
+- 30 grams (1/2 cup) pretzels, roughly chopped

-- Preheat the oven to 180 C (360 F).
+- Preheat the oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
 Line two baking trays with baking paper.

-- Roll the dough into balls, roughly one heaped tablespoon in size, using your hands and pop onto the prepared trays, leaving room for the cookies to spread out.
+- Roll the dough into balls, roughly 1.5 tablespoons each, using your hands and pop onto the prepared trays, leaving room for the cookies to spread out.

 - Bake for approximately 11-12 minutes or until golden on the edges.
 Carefully transfer to a wire rack to cool completely.